-The UN system has the potential to engage Member States, through fora such as the United Nations Chief Executives Board for Coordination (CEB) and the High-level Committee on Programmes (HLCP), and the High-Level Political Forum following-up and reviewing progress towards the Goals of the 2030 Agenda for Sustainable Development.
+The UN system has the potential to engage Member States through various avenues of support.
 For example, Member States could be provided with support for strategies on incentivizing more inclusive and socially sustainable business models to place more responsibility in the hands of manufacturers of electrical and electronic equipment (EEE).
 Chiefly, this might include the provision of support for small and medium enterprises who endeavor to develop reuse, repair and refurbishment activities and EEE manufacturers who wish to incorporate take-back schemes into their business activities.

 In addition to supporting new business models for reuse, repair and refurbishment, the UN system might consider supporting Member States and ministries at supranational level such as the EU, in tracking and containing the movement of precious rare-earth metals used in EEE.
 The development of reuse, repair and refurbishment services could provide an opportunity for containing these movements, by reengineering these metals into new products.
 Similarly, UN system support could seek to build on the existing understanding of industry around the links between e-waste and natural resource exploitation.
-In addressing this link, industry is currently focussed on the environmentally sound management of e-waste to recapture precious resources; upon this, support could be spread to increase efforts in advocating a shift from raw material mining towards urban mining practices through methods such as repair and refurbishment.
+In addressing this link, industry is currently focussed on the environmentally sound management of e-waste to recapture precious resources; upon this, support could be expanded to increase efforts in advocating a shift from raw material mining towards urban mining practices through methods such as repair and refurbishment.